-Based on the Ordinance on the form and content of financial statements and additional reports of insurance and reinsurance companies (Official Gazette 37/16), "Ordinance"), the Management Board of the Company created forms presented on pages 103 to 115, entitled the Statement of financial position of the Company as at 31 December 2017, and the Statement of comprehensive income, Statement of changes in equity and Cash flow statement of the Company for the year then ended together with information to reconcile the forms to the Company's financial statements.
+Based on the Ordinance on the form and content of financial statements and additional reports of insurance and reinsurance companies (Official Gazette 37/16 and 96/18), "Ordinance"), the Management Board of the Company prepared forms presented on pages 103 to 116, entitled the Statement of financial position as at 31 December 2018, and the Statement of comprehensive income, Statement of cash flows (indirect method) and Statement of changes in equity for the period from 01 January to 31 December 2018, together with information to reconcile the forms to the Company's financial statements.
 The Company's management is responsible for the preparation of these forms and information on reconciliation and they do not represent an integral part of these financial statements, but contain information required by the Ordinance.
 The financial information in the forms is based on the Company's financial statements prepared in accordance with International Financial Reporting Standards as adopted in the European Union as presented on pages 19 to 102 adjusted for the purposes of the Ordinance.